This section contains details of some of the service history of people connected to the Montmorency Eltham RSL.

 The Cenotaph is located adjacent to Main Rd between the Library and the town centre, having earlier been on the site of the Eltham RSL premises until that Sub Branch was closed in 2011.
 It initially contained the names of those who died during their military service in WW 1.
 The names of those who gave their life in later conflicts were added later.

-This section contains links to the stories of those who served and died, and now have their names listed on the cenotaph.
-Click on a name below to read a brief account of the soldier's military history (the list will be added to during the first months of 2026).
+The list of names below contains links to the more detailed stories of those whose names appear on the cenotaph.
+Click on a name to read some details of each the veteran's military history (the list will be added to during the first months of 2026).

 SERVICE HISTORIES of INDIVIDUAL MEMBERS